MrNotNice/WebSocketServer2/readme.md

       socket.emit('message', JSON.stringify(beaconData));

    The following method receives messages that are named beaconData.
 Then the message is converted to object and printed out to console.

       socket.on('beaconData', function(beaconData) {
         console.log(JSON.parse(beaconData));

 ### Modification

 To modify the server you need to open the server.js file.
 It contains the main server functionality.

 If you need a specific data to be sent you can modify the index.html.
 When the server is launched it also launches the index page.
-You can also use it as starting example for servers testing.
+You can also use it as starting example for testing.

 ## Deployment